(plus my personal workout plan)

 Those were my two top priorities: establishing a writing routine, and a fitness routine including healthy eating habits.

-Now, reevaluating my decision as half of the year is over (which is scary!), I see how much had changed since.
+Now, reevaluating my decision, I see how much had changed since.
 This is what a fitness routine and change in eating habits did for me:

 1. I feel great about myself

 Since I can remember, I was unhappy with my looks and body shape.
-I guess it’s every girl’s curse, and nowadays even men are victims.
+I guess it’s every girl’s curse, and nowadays even men have fallen victim.
 It’s not that I wanted to be skinny, it was just a general feeling of dissatisfaction with my body.

 2. I am less stressed